 - What we produce paves the way for others to succeed and we want to construct a clear and helpful path.

-What might we produce if we “did more” for these kind of reasons as opposed to crossing off to-dos for the first kind of reasons?
+What might we produce if we did more for these kind of reasons as opposed to crossing off to-dos for the first kind of reasons?
 Where might our work lead us?

-I challenge you to give a purpose-driven approach a try.
+Give a purpose-driven approach a try.
 Identify a distinct purpose for your efforts, put all those good tips to work, and see if you and your team can’t accomplish some seriously meaningful goals.